le0pard/le0pard.github.io/_posts/security/2015-10-13-content-security-policy.md

 # Subresource Integrity

 Many sites uses a content delivery network (CDN) to serve static assets such as JavaScript, CSS, and images to our users.
 The CDN makes web browsing faster by delivering assets from data centers that are geographically close to the end user and by using hardware and software that is optimized for quickly serving static assets.
-The compromise of a major CDN could be devastating to the security of the hundreds of thousands of sites that depend on it.
+The compromise of a major CDN could be devastating to the security of the hundreds of thousands of sites that depends on it.
 If our CDN were to be compromised, it could be used to serve malicious JavaScript to all our users, rendering our many XSS mitigations and transport security useless.
 Content Security Policy is invaluable for protecting against traditional XSS attacks, but it provides no defense against an attacker who can control assets served from whitelisted sources.

 To prevent this type of attack, you can use [Subresource Integrity](http://www.w3.org/TR/SRI/) browser technology.
 The website author includes an `integrity` attribute on JavaScript and CSS tags, specifying the cryptographic digest of the resource being loaded from the third party.
 When the browser fetches the resource, it computes the file's digest and compares it with the value from the `integrity` attribute.
 If the values match, the resource is loaded.
 Otherwise, the browser refuses to load the resource.
 Example: